ESA-APEx/apex_algorithms/algorithm_catalog/wur/worldagrocommodities/openeo_udp/README.md

 # World Agri Commodities (WAC) Processing Pipeline
 This repository implements an end-to-end openEO pipeline for agricultural feature extraction and model inference using Sentinel-1 and Sentinel-2 data, a suite of preprocessing steps, vegetation indices, and a sliding-window ONNX model.
-The ML model was trained to classify agriculture activity for specific commodities in sout-east asia in the context of ESA's World Agro Commodities project
+The ML model was trained to classify agriculture activity for specific commodities in the context of ESA's World Agro Commodities project

 ## Algorithm and Workflow
 ### 1 Data Loading